superstables/superstables/README.md

 # Superstables

-Superstables is the payment router for AI agents.
-This repo is the site at [superstables.com](https://www.superstables.com): the marketing pages, the live index of payable services (Phase 0), and a password-gated product preview.
-Next.js (App Router) + TypeScript, no CSS framework.
+Superstables connects service discovery and payments for AI agents.
+This repository contains the website at [superstables.com](https://www.superstables.com), the service index and its APIs, and an x402 market-data demo.

+The index helps developers and agents find services and inspect their payment terms.
+The demo shows the seller side of a paid request using test USDC on Base Sepolia.
+A separate, password-gated product preview illustrates planned workflows; it is not a working payment router.

+Built with Next.js App Router and TypeScript, without a CSS framework.

+## Development

 ```bash
 npm install